amcgarvey/zebrafish_bulk_RNAseq_pipeline/README.md

-# Analysis of RNA-seq from zebrafish cardiomyocytes
+# Analysis of bulk RNA-seq from zebrafish

-This is the analysis of RNA-seq data generated from zebrafish cardiomyotes, sorted by Anne Merks from Daniela Panakova's lab and libraries prepared and seuqenced with CEL-seq protocol by Ronny Schaefer from Philipp Junker's lab.
+This is the analysis of RNA-seq data generated from zebrafish cardiomyotes, prepared and sequenced with CEL-seq protocol.

 ## Project structure